Australian Geography Competition

-The Australian Geography Competition is an Australia-wide competition run by the Royal Geographic Society of Queensland and the Australian Geography Teachers Association and sponsored by the National Geographic Channel.
+The Australian Geography Competition is an Australia-wide competition run by the Royal Geographical Society of Queensland and the Australian Geography Teachers Association and sponsored by the National Geographic Channel.
 It tests the geographic knowledge of high school students from years 8-12.
 It starts with a written multiple choice test in early March.
 In the under 16 competition the winners from each state & the territories (Australian Capital Territory, Northern Territory, Cocos Islands) are taken as well as a runner up who has the highest score after these winners.
 These people are flown to Sydney at the start of June for a weekend of sightseeing followed by the national final.
 The winners go on to the National Geographic World Championship to represent Australia.
 The competition is also used to select the members of the Australian team for the International Geography Olympiad.